Official History of Australian Operations in Iraq and Afghanistan, and Australian Peacekeeping Operations in East Timor: First volume on East Timor

 In November 2019 it was reported that the official history project was "in danger of collapse amid claims that bureaucrats are trying to censor its first volume".
 The Department of Foreign Affairs and Trade (DFAT) had requested a very large number of changes to the first volume on East Timor to protect the reputations of senior Australian public servants and avoid damaging the Australian Government's relationship with Indonesia.
 Stockings was reported to have refused to make the changes and threatened to resign over the issue, which had delayed the book's publication.
 Former Foreign Minister Alexander Downer has been told that the department objected to the book's first nine chapters, which cover the history of East Timor between World War II and the 1999 intervention.
 Downer also noted that while there may have been reasons to have not approved an official history of the intervention in 2006 due to Indonesian sensitivities, this was no longer the case.

 The official historians for the three previous official history series, Robert O'Neill, Peter Edwards and David Horner, released an open letter regarding the issue on 19 November.
 The letter stated that censoring the volume on the grounds of diplomatic sensitivity would breach the Australian official history tradition, with material in previous series only being excluded if was information provided by foreign governments which those governments had not yet released or clearly had national security implications for Australia.
 The three historians called on the Minister for Foreign Affairs Marise Payne "to instruct her departmental officers to withdraw any objections, based on current diplomatic sensitivity, to publication of first volume of the current official history".
+The changes requested by DFAT included asking for the first nine chapters to be condensed into two chapters on the grounds that they provided excessive detail on events before the East Timorese independence referendum in 1999 and could cause diplomatic sensitivities.
+During negotiations with DFAT the then director of the AWM, Brendan Nelson, initially proposed that the chapters be condensed and the full text be released 30 years after the book was published.
+He later changed his position and strongly advocated for the inclusion of all nine chapters.

-Stockings and the then director of the AWM, Brendan Nelson met with Payne in 2019 to discuss DFAT's handling of the volume.
+Stockings and Nelson met with Payne in 2019 to discuss DFAT's handling of the volume.
 In January 2020 the clearance process resumed using revised arrangements, and the acting director of the AWM informed Senator Rex Patrick that the institution was confident that this approach would prove successful.
 Patrick expressed concern, however, over the memorial refusing a freedom of information request he had lodged regarding the matter and the possibility that the book may be "doctored".
 The book was eventually cleared by DFAT after a three year long process.
 Professor Clinton Fernandes told the ABC that the lengthy clearance process likely resulted from material in the book that demonstrated that the Australian Government opposed East Timorese independence until 1999.
 DFAT denied this.